folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 ### AccessControlSql / AccessControlSqlType

 A class to hold the SQL returned by `PolicySubquery`.
-This comprises of:
+This comprises:

 - sqlString: The actual SQL in string form, with "?" parameter bindings
 - parameters: An Object[] array of parameters to be bound to sqlString